Directed quantum communication: Sufficient scaling: An example

-\emph{Sufficient scaling}.-- Using the above model, with transmission along the diagonals of the lattice, we here turn to the question of how fast the transmitter and receiver have to grow with the transmission distance to obtain a non-zero channel capacity.
+Using the above model, with transmission along the diagonals of the lattice, we here turn to the question of how fast the transmitter and receiver have to grow with the transmission distance to obtain a non-zero channel capacity.
 A crucial issue is how fast a given single-particle wave-packet spreads as it propagates, and thus minimally dispersive wave-packets should be useful.
-For the 1D XY-model it was found \cite{Wavep} that a good choice of such wave-packets yields a pick-up probability close to $1$, for transmitter and receiver regions that grow like $\delta^{1/3}$, where $\delta$ is the number of spins in the spin chain \cite{comment2}.
-This suggests an analogous approach for the XY-model on an $n$-dimensional square lattice, since the evolution is decoupled along the $n$ different dimension, which would yield a volume scaling of $\delta^{n/3}$ of the transmitter and receiver regions.
-This reasoning is confirmed in Fig.~\ref{fig:oneexcitation} (b) by a numerical calculation of the scaling in the 2D case.
+For the 1D XY-model it was found \cite{Osborne04,Haselgrove05} that a good choice of such wave-packets yields a pick-up probability close to $1$, for transmitter and receiver regions that grow like $\delta^{1/3}$, where $\delta$ is the number of spins in the spin chain.\footnote{For single excitations, the Heisenberg model in \cite{Osborne04,Haselgrove05} is equivalent to the Heisenberg XY-model we use.} This suggests an analogous approach for the XY-model on an $n$-dimensional square lattice, since the evolution is decoupled along the $n$ different dimensions, which would yield a volume scaling of $\delta^{n/3}$ of the transmitter and receiver regions.
+This reasoning is confirmed in figure \ref{fig:oneexcitation} (b) by a numerical calculation of the scaling in the 2D case.
 Since we have used a specific transmission system, this is an upper bound to the theoretically optimal scaling.
 However, restricted to the set of single-excitations, it appears reasonable to expect this result to be near optimal.

-\emph{Multi-particle transmission.}-- One may certainly wonder to what extent the single-particle case gives a representative picture of a typical medium, where a disturbance could involve many particles.
-To get a hint of the effects of multi-particle signals we generalize the single-particle transmission setup such that $|\eta_{T}\rangle$ is a $N$-particle state, rather than a single-particle state.
-Thus, after the evolution, the new $N$-particle state can be written $|\psi\rangle = \sqrt{p}|0_{R}^c\rangle|\chi^{N}_{R}\rangle + \sqrt{q}|\chi^{N}_{R^c}\rangle|0_{R}\rangle +\sqrt{r}|\chi\rangle$, where $|\chi^{N}_{R}\rangle$ is an $N$-particle state in the receiver region, $|\chi^{N}_{R^c}\rangle$ an $N$-particle state in the complement, and $|\chi\rangle$ is an $N$-particle state with more than zero particles in both the receiver and the complement.
-Here, $p$ is the probability that we find all the particles in the receiver, $q$ the probability that we find none in the receiver, and $r = 1-p-q$ is the probability that we find some particles in both the receiver and its complement.
-The channel from the input qubit $A$ to the receiver $R$ can be written